-Partnering with a third-part lead house vendor gives you options.
+Partnering with a third-party lead house vendor gives you control.

 And just as important, the leads are fresher, meaning you’ll make more sales selling final expense insurance.

-Don’t get duped by people pushing final expense leads with no record of legitimacy.
+Don’t get duped by agencies pushing final expense leads with no record of legitimacy.

 What exactly is a “release?”

-When you contract with a final expense agency, you are contracted through the agency to the insurance carriers.
+When you contract with a final expense insurance sales agency, you are contracted through the agency to the insurance carriers.